Los Angeles Almanac Logo

 Overcrowded Los Angeles County Jails

 By December 2020, there were 2,447 more inmates in custody than Los Angeles County’s jails were rated to hold.
 Earlier in 2020, from May through July, the county's jail population fell below its rated capacity of 12,406.
-This occurred as the county sought to respond to skyrocketing COVID-19 infection rates in overcrowded jail facilities by releasing less-serious offenders.
+This occurred because the county responded to skyrocketing COVID-19 infection rates in its overcrowded jail facilities by releasing less-serious offenders.
 The only other time in recent memory in which Los Angeles County's jail population actually dropped below its rated capacity was from March through July of 2011.
 Source: Board of State and Community Corrections.

 4th Quarter Average Daily Inmate Population Percent Occupied 4th Quarter Average Daily Inmate Population Percent Occupied